hevelyncosta/navbar-exercise/README.md

 # ✏️ NavBar Exercise

 In this small React project, guided by instructor John Smilga (Udemy), I revisited some key approaches to toggling menus.
+[Click here](https://hevelyncosta.github.io/navbar-exercise/) to take a peek.

 #### Revisited Topics